Lima: Rail

 Lima is connected to the Central Andean region by the Ferrocarril Central Andino of 1435mm gauge which runs from Lima through the departments of Junín, Huancavelica, Pasco and Huánuco.
 Major cities along this line include Huancayo, La Oroya, Huancavelica and Cerro de Pasco.
 Another inactive line runs from Lima northwards to the city of Huacho.
-Commuter rail services for Lima are planned as part of the larger Tren de la Costa project.
+While Commuter rail services for Lima are planned as part of the larger Tren de la Costa project, the first official services, beginning 2026, will run from the capital to Chosica on the FCCA mainlines and will operate as a diesel powered service using ex-Caltrain EMD F40PH locomotives and 90 Nippon Sharyo Gallery cars, some being cab cars for push-pull configuration, all of the coaches and cab cars being the first of their kind in Peru and western South America.
 Lima's main railway station is the Desamparados station.

 Public

 Lima's road network is based mostly on large divided avenues rather than freeways.
 Lima operates a network of nine freeways – the Via Expresa Paseo de la Republica, Via Expresa Javier Prado, Via Expresa Grau, Panamericana Norte, Panamericana Sur, Carretera Central, Via Expresa Callao, Autopista Chillon Trapiche and the Autopista Ramiro Priale.

 According to a 2012 survey, the majority of the population uses public or collective transportation (75.6%), while 12.3% uses a car, taxi or motorcycle.

 The urban transport system is composed of over 300 transit routes that are served by buses, microbuses and combis.

 Taxis are mostly informal and unmetered; they are cheap but feature poor driving habits.
 Fares are agreed upon before the passenger enters the taxi.
 Taxis vary in size from small four-door compacts to large vans.
 They account for a large part of the car stock.
 In many cases they are just a private car with a taxi sticker on the windshield.
 Additionally, several companies provide on-call taxi service.